rzaluska/hugo-blog-source/content/blog/dockerfile-best-practices/index.md

 In this way, we created a reusable Dockerfile that can be built multiple times producing different images only by changing `--build-arg` parameters.

-# Multi-stage build instead of many Dockerfiles
+# Use multi-stage build instead of many Dockerfiles
 If you want to separate building your application using build dependencies and running your application using runtime dependencies, then you can create two separate Dockerfile and use than one after another.
 This approach is very messy